ADDIE infographic from http://extension.oregonstate.edu/eesc/instructional-technology/instructional-design

 Build course structure

-Build content and material, assignments, pre/post learning and ongoing assessments
+Build content and material, assignments,

 Create prototype